 Looking for a honey substitute?
 Below you will find several alternatives to honey, for a variety of different scenarios.

 Where honey is being used as a sweetener, very often, sugar can easily substitute it directly.
 There are also different types of sugar to choose from, including fruit sugars.
-You will find a comparison of honey and sugar on this page.
+See my comparison of honey and sugar.

 Marmalade or Apricot Jelly/Preserve